 When I asked our favorite bartender where to get massaman curry paste, she laughed and said Amazon, which made me laugh.
 Why drive to the Asian market if I can get it at my door the same day?
 She had a point!

-As we ate our fabulous dinner, and I fell in love with yet another Thai dish she offered advice.
-First, make sure I not only use the Massaman curry paste but also use red curry paste for added flavor.
+As we ate our fabulous dinner, and I fell in love with yet another Thai dish, she offered advice.
+First, make sure I use the Massaman curry paste and use red curry paste for added flavor.
 Since the guys in the back do that, I added it to my list.
 Also, she suggested using lemongrass and galangal root.

-Then, it was off to my kitchen to create what I hoped would be something close to the fabulous meal we had a Malee’s.
+It was then off to my kitchen to create what I hoped would be something close to the fabulous meal we had a Malee's.

 WHAT VEGETABLES TO ADD TO THE MASSAMAN CURRY RECIPE FOR THE BEST FLAVOR

-Although I think my Lemongrass Tofu Recipe would be perfect for the Massaman curry, I chose to keep it all veggies for this recipe.
+Although my Lemongrass Tofu Recipe would be perfect for the Massaman curry, I chose to keep it all veggies for this recipe.
 But, there is always an option to add tofu later.